avecnavadita/Blog/_posts/2018-08-20-buddha-jayanti.md

 categories: buddha
 ---

+Buddha was born in Nepal and also called the light of Asia.

 ## Introduction

 Buddha is regarded as the founder of the world religion of Buddhism.
 Buddha Jayanti is a special day for both Hindus and Buddhists in Nepal.
 On this day people celebrate the life of Lord Buddha's Enlightenment and Mahaparinirvana (Death).